rawatrahul/ChatApp/README.md

 # ChatApp
-A simple chat app using Springboot, Websockets and ReactJS.
+A simple chat app using Springboot, Websockets and JS.